Jaishankar arrives in Washington DC for dialogue with Biden administration

 -

-During his three-day stay here, Jaishankar (66) is scheduled to meet his American counterpart, Secretary of State Tony Blinken, Defense Secretary Lloyd Austin and National Security Advisor Jake Sullivan, along with other key members of the Biden administration.
+During his three-day stay here, Jaishankar is scheduled to meet his American counterpart, Secretary of State Antony Blinken, Defence Secretary Lloyd Austin and National Security Advisor Jake Sullivan, along with other key members of the Biden administration.

+It is the first visit by a senior Indian minister to the US after President Joe Biden assumed office on January 20.

 The State Department has not yet announced the timing of Blinken's meeting with Jaishankar at its Foggy Bottom headquarters.
 Blinken is currently travelling in the Middle East as asked by Biden to continue with the peace process.